Reverse Diffusion Sequential Monte Carlo Samplers: Discussion

 This paper presents a training-free and diffusion-based SMC sampler, \ourmethodfull{} (\ourmethod), for sampling from unnormalized distributions.
 By leveraging reverse diffusion dynamics as proposals, we devise informative intermediate targets to correct systematic errors within a principled SMC framework.
 These components rely on Monte Carlo score estimation, without requiring additional training.
 Our algorithm provides asymptotically exact samples from the target distribution and a finite-sample unbiased estimate of the normalization constant.
 Empirical results on both synthetic and Bayesian inference tasks demonstrate competitive or superior performance compared to existing diffusion-based and classical geometric annealing-based samplers.

-\paragraph{Limitations and future work.} As a nested SMC procedure, our proposed method inherently introduces auxiliary variance.
-Such variance may be mitigated by enhancing autocorrelation within the Monte Carlo estimation step, in the spirit of \citep{deligiannidis2018correlated}.
+\paragraph{Limitations and future work.} As a nested SMC procedure, \ourmethod{} introduces auxiliary variance.
+Such variance may be mitigated by enhancing autocorrelation within the MC estimation step \citep[e.g.][]{deligiannidis2018correlated}.
 In high-dimensional Gaussian mixture experiments, we observe a degree of mode collapse, an issue also seen in other samplers.
-Potential remedies include adopting partial resampling strategies \citep{martino2016weighting}, or incorporating target information into our procedure.
-Our method also relies on hyperparameter tuning guided by oracle metrics, which aligns with common practice in the related literature.
-While heuristics aid in this process, developing a more automated strategy remains an important future direction.
-Finally, to further improve performance, we can incorporate SNR-adapted discretization schemes and informative initializations, as explored by \citet{grenioux2024stochastic}, as well as combine our approach with diffusion-based neural samplers.
+Potential remedies include partial resampling \citep{martino2016weighting}, or using more informed proposals.
+Our method also relies on oracle metrics for hyperparameter tuning, which aligns with existing works; however, developing a more automated strategy remains an important future direction.
+Finally, to further improve performance, we can incorporate SNR-adapted discretization schemes and informative initializations, as explored by \citet{grenioux2024stochastic}, as well as combine our approach with training-based diffusion samplers.